KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/01-Extract-Free-Sulfhydryl-Group-and-Soluble-Protein-(003).md

 *Figure 1.2: Example of [NAC] Standard Curve Equation Generated Using Microsoft Excel*

-## Preparing Standard Curves for Determining Soluble Protein Concentration
+## 2. Preparing Standard Curves for Determining Soluble Protein Concentration

 - Soluble Protein Concentration as determined according to [User Guide: Pierce BCA Protein Assay Kit](https://www.urmc.rochester.edu/MediaLibraries/URMCMedia/labs/ritchlin-lab/documents/MAN0011430_Pierce_BCA_Protein_Asy_UG.pdf)
 - Prepare dilution according to dilution scheme for enhanced test tube protocol using one Bovine Serum Albumin Standard (BSA) ampule.
 ![Screenshot of main code listing](../fig/PART-1-figure1.3.png)

-### A.Preparation of Diluted Bovine Serum Albumin (BSA) Standards
+### 2.A.Preparation of Diluted Bovine Serum Albumin (BSA) Standards
 1. Collect 16 vials/test tubes (1 tube for A, replicates for B-F) and label the first test tube in each row A-F.
 2. Pipette corresponding diluent volumes in each test tube according to the dilution scheme for enhanced test tube protocol.
 The diluent used was 0.1M NaPO4 buffer (pH 7.5)
 3. Pipette corresponding BSA volumes in each test tube.